These states have some of the most drastic restrictions to combat the spread of coronavirus

 No dining out in these states

-Up to five members of the public are allowed on those premises at a time, to pick up food or beverage orders and they must each be six feet apart, the department said.
+Up to five members of the public are allowed on those premises at a time, to pick up food or beverage orders and they must each be 6 feet apart, the department said.

-Louisiana also ordered the closing of all bars, clubs and casinos for diners until April 13, Gov. John Bel Edwards said.
-Furthermore, no visitations are allowed at nursing homes or prisons unless it's an "end of life" or emergency basis.
+Louisiana also ordered closed all bars, clubs and casinos for diners until April 13, Gov. John Bel Edwards said.
+Further, no visitations are allowed at nursing homes or prisons unless it's an "end of life" or emergency basis, he said.

-Similarly, bars in Michigan and Indiana will only be working through takeout.
+Similarly, restaurants or bars in Michigan and Indiana will only be working via takeout.

 And no mass gatherings here